Greatest Literature banner

 But in The World According to Garp, there's another trick—though that seems too cheap a word to describe the literary sleight of hand involved.

-We don't see the accident coming but, more strangely, we don't see it actually happen or and see it receding.
+We don't see the accident coming but, more strangely, neither do we see happening or and see it receding.
 Not at first anyway.
-It takes many pages afterwards—pages of dread, pages of reflection, pages of humour even—before we realize the full extent of what has occurred and then the awful tragedy hits us emotionally like a truck.
-It's an amazing example of sustained storytelling I don't think I've seen replicated anywhere else.
+Only many pages afterward—pages of dread, pages of reflection, pages of humour even—before we realize the full extent of what has occurred.
+And then the awful tragedy hits us emotionally like a truck.

 Appalled in America